Reach-Above/reach-above.github.io/LearnMore.md

 								<hr />

 								<h4>Local Maps</h4>
 								<p>Custom Local Maps are beautiful art and also have special meaning to the place you love.
 These can be any colour to match your home decor and come with a black or white frame.
-Maps include roads, rails, waterways, trails and buildings where possible. <a href="https://reachabove.ca/Contact">Contact Page</a> for how to get in touch.</p>
+Maps include roads, rails, waterways, trails and buildings where possible.
+Navigate over to the <a href="https://reachabove.ca/Contact">Contact Page</a> to get in touch and chat about your local map.</p>

 									<div class="box alt">
 										<div class="row gtr-50 gtr-uniform">